TikhonJelvis/RL-book/chapter1/chapter1.md

 We want to organize code around abstractions for the same reason that we use abstractions to understand more complex ideas.
 How do you understand code?
 Do you run the program in your head?
 That's a natural starting point and it works for simple programs but it quickly becomes difficult and then impossible.
 A computer doesn't have working-memory limitations and can run *billions* of instructions a second—we can't possibly keep up.
 The computer doesn't need structure or abstraction in the code it runs, but we need it to have any hope of writing or understanding anything beyond the simplest of programs.
 Abstractions in our code group information and logic so that we can think about rich concepts rather than tracking every single bit of information and every single instruction separately.

 The details may differ, but designing code around abstractions that correspond to a solid mental model of the domain works well in any area and with any programming language.
-Designing and using abstractions like that isn't always easy and can take more up-front thinking than other approaches—but, done well, it pays massive dividends over the life of a project.
-The goal of writing clean code with well-designed abstraction is to make it easier for ourselves to deal with complexity; this matters as much for "one-off" experimental code as it does for large software engineering efforts done in teams!
+It might take some extra up-front thought but, done well, this style of design pays dividends.
+Our goal is to write code that makes life easier *for ourselves*; this helps for everything from "one-off" experimental code through software engineering efforts with large teams.

 ### Probability

+But what does designing clean abstractions actually entail?
+There are always two parts to answering this question:

+  1. Understanding the domain concept that you are modeling.
+  2. Figuring out how to express that concept with features and patterns provided by your programming language.

-Let's jump into a real example of code design to see the process in practice.
-One of the most important building blocks for reinforcement learning—really statistics and machine learning in general—is probability.
-How do we want to work with probability and probability distributions in our code?
+Let's jump into an extended example to see exactly what this means.
+One of the key building blocks for reinforcement learning—all of statistics and machine learning, really—is probability.
+How are we going to handle uncertainty and randomness in our code?

 One approach would be to keep probability implicit.
 Whenever we have a random variable, we could call a function and get a random result.
 If we were writing a Monopoly game with two six-side dice, we would define it like this: